UnfilteredBytes/Now.gg-X/README.md

 Credits to CybriaTech, cause without them this wouldn't exist, and the only good now.gg repo woulldn't be here.

-In shorter terms, I forked CybriaGG's repo and they archived their own repo, so I practically made a newer version of my repo (credits to CybriaGG again,) and you can see it as a combination of CybriaGG and my own stuff.
+In shorter terms, I forked CybriaGG's repo and they archived their own repo, so I practically made a newer version of my repo (credits to CybriaGG again,) and you can see it as a combination of CybriaGG and my own stuff. !!ONCE AGAIN THIS IS NOT A COPY, ALL CREDITS GO TO CYBRIATECH AND THEIR TEAM!!

 -P1xel10